-We are continuing to develop the internal criteria for assessing supplier responses to provide a risk rating for modern slavery risks and appropriate risk mitigation strategies.
+As set out above, Nissan is continuing to develop the internal criteria for assessing supplier responses to provide a risk rating for modern slavery risks and appropriate risk mitigation strategies by way of development of a Matrix.

-j) NCAP labour hire arrangements
+f) NCAP labour hire arrangements

-During the Reporting Period, NCAP was required to undertake a tender for its labour hire provider.
+NCAP undertook a tender for its labour hire provider in FY2020.
 The chosen labour hire provider was subject to the updated due diligence process in the tender and assessed on its modern slavery policies and controls.
 The labour hire contract includes express obligations in respect to modern slavery compliance and compliance with Nissan's Code.

-k) Nissan Small Supplier Payment Policy
+g) Nissan Small Supplier Payment Policy

-During the Reporting Period, Nissan introduced a new "Small Supplier Payment Policy" for current eligible small business suppliers and new suppliers, enabling them to apply for shorter payment terms.
+Nissan introduced a new "Small Supplier Payment Policy" in FY2020 enabling current eligible small business suppliers and new suppliers to apply for shorter payment terms.
 Nissan is aware of the significant financial strain small businesses face and the consequential impacts for its workforce, in particular vulnerable workers.
 The purpose of this Policy is to assist small businesses with financial viability and cashflow.